Statistics Definitions > Dimensionality

-High Dimensional means that the number of dimensions are staggeringly high, so high that computations start to become extremely difficult.
-For example, microarrays, which measure gene expression, can contain tens of hundreds of samples containing tens of thousands of genes.
+High Dimensional means that the number of dimensions are staggeringly high — so high that calculations become extremely difficult.
+With high dimensional data, the number of features can exceed the number of observations.
+For example, microarrays, which measure gene expression, can contain tens of hundreds of samples.
+Each sample can contain tens of thousands of genes.

-Reduction of dimensionality means to simplify understanding of data, either numerically or visually, while maintaining the integrity of the data.
-To reduce dimensionality, you could combine related data into groups using a technique like multidimensional scaling to identify similarities in data.
+Reduction of dimensionality means to simplify understanding of data, either numerically or visually.
+Data integrity is maintained.
+To reduce dimensionality, you could combine related data into groups using a tool like multidimensional scaling to identify similarities in data.
 You could also use clustering to group items together.

 Curse of Dimensionality

 The statistical curse of dimensionality refers to a related fact: a required sample size n will grow exponentially with data that has d dimensions.
-In other words, adding more dimensions could mean that the required sample sizes quickly become unmanageable.
+In simple terms, adding more dimensions could mean that the sample size you need quickly become unmanageable.

 References and further reading:

 Finney, D.J.
 (1977).
 “Dimensions of Stat” Journal of the Royal Stat.
 Society.
 Series C (Applied Stat).
 26, No.3, p.285-289.
 RSS.